The age old question: band or DJ? Choosing entertainment for your wedding reception can be difficult.

 Hiring a Wedding Band: Pros, Cons, and Cost

-We’ll break down the average cost of a wedding reception band, as well as the pros and cons of hiring a live band for your wedding!
+We’ll break down the average cost of a wedding reception band, as well as the pros and cons of hiring a band for your wedding!

 Average Wedding Band Cost